Work & Career

 Listen to music in your office

 A study by Sheffield University found that listening to music in an office-based working environment led to workers having a more positive mood, which they believe improved their overall work performance.
 One thing: it was important that the workers were able to choose the music themselves.
+So grab your headphones, pull up your favorite playlist, and obliterate your work stress.

 Talk to your best friend at work